 Founder & product insight

-A practical note on How we decide whether AI-supported focus cues belongs inside a calm routine app for a quiet evening when the person wants to reset without chasing a result, written with realistic expectations and a specific next step.
+A practical note on Product fit: AI supported focus cues for a quiet evening when the person wants to reset without chasing a result, written with realistic expectations and a specific next step.

 Direct answer